jorgensd/dolfinx-tutorial/fem.md

 There are several ways of customizing a docker container, such as mounting volumes/sharing folder, setting a working directory, sharing graphical interfaces etc. See `docker run --help` for an extensive list.

-Once you have installed DOLFINx, either by using docker or installing form source, you can test the installation by running `python3 -c "import dolfinx"`.
+Once you have installed DOLFINx, either by using docker or installing from source, you can test the installation by running `python3 -c "import dolfinx"`.
 If all goes well, no error-messages should appear.

 ## Installation from source